 All backends need glib (>= 2.14).

 The libev backend needs libev >= 4, the libevent backend needs libevent >= 2.

 Install (probably has to be run as root):

 As always it is recommended to use a package system to install files instead (dpkg, rpm, ...).

-Updated by nitrox about 4 years ago · 3 revisions
+Updated by nitrox over 4 years ago · 3 revisions